weavejester/ataraxy/README.md

 ### Map routes

-A map route allows for arbitrary matching and destructuring, using the syntax defined in [core.match][].
+A map route allows for arbitrary matching and destructuring, using a subset of the [core.match][] syntax.
+Currently only maps, symbols, strings and keywords are supported.

 As with vector routes, symbols may be used to carry information between the route and result.

 [core.match]: https://github.com/clojure/core.match